 A Filipino Christmas Tradition: Monito Monita Gift Exchange

 Christmas is the season of gift giving.
 In keeping with the tradition of giving, Filipinos have their own version of exchanging gifts called "Monito Monita."
-This is usually done among groups of friends, classmates, or office mates.
+Like Secret Santa, this is usually done among groups of friends, classmates, or officemates.

-Most group choose a theme each week such as:
+Most groups choose a theme each week, such as:

 - something soft

 - something round

 - something pink

 - something you can wear on your head